Why Is Chick-Fil-A So Popular?

 After hundreds of trials and samples were given to customers at Dwarf House, he perfected the formula for the original Chick-Fil-A sandwich:

-A breaded chicken breast, two dill pickle chips, laid on a toasted and buttered bun.
-Most importantly, you can’t forget a side of their famous Chick-Fil-A sauce which is a secret recipe.
+A breaded chicken breast and two dill pickle chips on a toasted and buttered bun.
+Most importantly, you can’t forget a side of their famous Chick-Fil-A sauce, which is a secret recipe.

-The sandwich had to be made however using a pressure cooker to increase the speed at which it could be cooked, and baking it in peanut oil to improve the taste.
+The sandwich had to be made using a pressure cooker to increase the speed at which it could be cooked, and baked in peanut oil to improve the taste.

-To this day, Chick-Fil-A says they “didn’t invent chicken, just the chicken sandwich”.
+To this day, they say they “didn’t invent chicken — just the chicken sandwich.”